- Matt's Newsletter

 SEO is broken

-Soon, LLMs (some of which are being specifically trained to create content that ranks on Google), will flood the web with content indistinguishable from the best human-written material.
-Understanding this shift is super duper important for managing expectations and preparing for the next phase of the internet
+Soon, LLMs (some of which are being specifically trained to create indexable content), will flood the web with content indistinguishable from the best human-written material.
+Understanding this shift is super important for managing expectations and preparing for the next phase of the internet.

 There still a good SEO opportunity over the next year or maybe even two (I think)